rowkavdev/nowplaying/docs/troubleshooting.md

 5. the server clock is correct;
 6. no credential or private media data appears in copied logs.

+## Windows logs

+nowplaying's privacy-safe Windows log lives at `%LOCALAPPDATA%\nowplaying\logs\nowplaying.log`.
+Right-click the tray icon and choose **Open log folder** to open it in File Explorer.
+Logging is still being connected to every part of the app for v0.2, so on current development builds the folder may be empty or sparse.

+- Each entry records only the time, level, component (`startup`, `provider`, `discord`, `updater`, `tray`), a status and an optional short error code.
+Titles, usernames, provider URLs and credentials are never written.
+- When the file reaches 1 MB it rotates to `nowplaying.log.1`, and older files shift up.
+Three rotated files are kept, so the folder stays around 4 MB at most.
+- Logs survive restarts.
+You can attach the folder's files to a bug report as they are.

 ## Card is offline or stale

 - Confirm `/health` responds before testing `/card.svg`.